 The Clements Texas Papers is curated collection of digitized documents from four different physical source collections: Governor Clements’ first and second term papers, along with his campaign and personal papers.
-The Clements Texas Papers represents only a fraction of the materials contained in the source collections, but the structure and metadata of the digital items you’ll find here are fully consistent with the structure and citation data of the original sources.
+The Clements Texas Papers represents only a fraction of the materials contained in the source collections, but the arrangement and metadata of the digital items you’ll find here are fully consistent with the arrangement and citation data of the original sources.

 Governor William P. Clements, Jr. Official State Papers, 1st and 2nd Term consist primarily of administrative papers and correspondence, press releases, budget, planning and general counsel documents.
 The second term papers contain a much higher percentage of appointment letters and press materials than do the first term papers.

 The William P. Clements Campaign Records, 1977-1989 and addenda consist of election correspondence, memos, and press materials relating to Governor Clements’ three gubernatorial campaigns.

 Finally, the William Clements, Jr. Personal Papers and addenda consist mainly of correspondence to and from Clements during his time as Secretary of Defense.

 Finding aids for the source collections, all housed at Texas A&M’s Cushman Library, are available at this link.

 As part of the planning process, Briscoe digital projects team set a target of approximately 15,000 total items for the Clements Texas Papers, identified key user groups, and developed uniform criteria for item selection.
 Our overarching goal was to create a digital corpus incorporating items of highest value to key users groups while remaining broadly representative of the source collections as a whole.
 None of the source collections are under copyright or subject to legal restrictions, and given its recent provenance, the source material is generally in good physical condition.